spacetelescope/catkit/catkit/hardware/iris_ao/README.md

     dm_ptt_units = um,mrad,mrad
     include_center_segment = false
     include_outer_ring_corners = true
+    ```

 Note that the code expects to find the `DM_Control.exe` file in `path_to_dm_exe`.

 ## Update your `testbed_state.py` file
 The `iris_ao_controller` will update your `testbed_state.py` file with the current command being applied to the Iris AO.
-In order to do this, you will need to add the following to your file:
+In order to allow this, you will need to add the following to your file:

+    ```
     # IrisAO command object currently being applied.
     iris_command_object = None
+    ```

 When there is no command on the the Iris AO, this variable will be changed back to `None`.

 ## Update your `testbed.py` file
-You also want to make sure you can open and close your Iris AO like other hardware, as a context manager.
+You also need to make sure you can open and close your Iris AO like other hardware, as a context manager.
+To do this, add the following block of code (edited as necessary for your testbed) to your `testbed.py` file

+    ```
     from catkit.hardware.iris_ao.iris_ao_controller import IrisAoDmController # Iris AO

     def segmented_dm_controller():